prakhar1989/docker-curriculum/README.md

 ```
 Running the `run` command with the `-it` flags attaches us to an interactive tty in the container.
 Now we can run as many commands in the container as we want.
 Take some time to run your favorite commands.

-> **Danger Zone**: If you're feeling particularly adventureous you can try `rm -rf bin` in the container.
+> **Danger Zone**: If you're feeling particularly adventurous you can try `rm -rf bin` in the container.
 Make sure you run this command in the container and **not** in your laptop.
 Doing this will not make any other commands like `ls`, `echo` work.
-Once everything stop working you can exit the container and then run it back up again with the `docker run -it busybox sh` command.
-Since docker creates a new container everytime, everything should start working back again.
+Once everything stops working, you can exit the container and then start it up again with the `docker run -it busybox sh` command.
+Since Docker creates a new container every time, everything should start working again.

 That concludes a whirlwind tour of the mighty `docker run` command which would most likely be the command you'll use most often.
 It makes sense to spend some time getting comfortable with it.
 To find out more about `run`, use `docker run --help` to see a list of all flags it supports.
 As we proceed further, we'll see a few more variants of `docker run`.

 <a id="terminology"></a>
 ### 1.2 Terminology
-In the last section, we used a lot of docker-specific jargon which might be confusing to some.
-So before we go further, let me clarify some terminology that is used frequently in the docker ecosystem.
+In the last section, we used a lot of Docker-specific jargon which might be confusing to some.
+So before we go further, let me clarify some terminology that is used frequently in the Docker ecosystem.

 - *Images* - The blueprints of our application which form the basis of containers.
 In the demo above, we used the `docker pull` command to download the **busybox** image.
-- *Containers* - Created from docker images and run the actual application.
+- *Containers* - Created from Docker images and run the actual application.
 We create a container using `docker run` which we did using the busybox image that we downloaded.
-The list of running containers can be seen using the `docker ps` command.
+A list of running containers can be seen using the `docker ps` command.
-- *Docker Daemon* - The background service running on the host that manages building, running and distributing docker containers.
+- *Docker Daemon* - The background service running on the host that manages building, running and distributing Docker containers.
 The daemon is the process that runs in the operation system to which clients talk to.
 - *Docker Client* - The command line tool that allows the user to interact with the daemon.
 More generally, there can be other forms of clients too - such as [Kitematic](https://kitematic.com/) which provide a GUI to the users.
-- *Docker hub* - A [registry](https://hub.docker.com/explore/) of docker images.
-You can think of the registry as a directory of all available docker images.
-If required, one can host their own docker registries and can use them for pulling images.
+- *Docker hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
+You can think of the registry as a directory of all available Docker images.
+If required, one can host their own Docker registries and can use them for pulling images.

 <a href="#table-of-contents" class="top" id="preface">Top</a>
 <a id="webapps"></a>